Mae Sai’s main claim to fame is being the most northerly town in Thailand.

 Most of the visiting foreigners are passing through on visa runs; in fact buses come up most days from Chiang Mai or Chiang Rai for that very purpose.

-The town itself is actually quite a cute place to pass a day or two.
+The town itself is actually quite a cute place to pass a day.
 There is a little market (of course), some delicious street food, great foot massage and a few little B&Bs.

 The town is basically one main road, which leads directly to the border with Myanmar.
 You can cross over, pay your 500 bahts and then come straight back into Thailand.
 Or, like me, you can swap your passport for a little paper permit and take the opportunity to spend the rest of the day in Thachileik, on the other side of the border (you can, I am told, spend up to 14 days visa-free in Burma, although since you wouldn’t be able to travel far from Thachileik itself I doubt many people would feel the need to take up that option).

 Thachileik is like a Burmese version of Mae Sai.
 It has a little market selling much the same stuff (bahts accepted) and an eager row of tuk-tuk drivers waiting to take you to their friend’s gold shop or to sell you rubies, cigarettes and many other things.

 English is not widely spoken but they have pictures of the various delights that they can provide, so you can point to whatever takes your fancy.